Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-16-Martha-Wells-Compulsion.md

 Strange.
 Why did a rogue Murderbot have more sentient than the governor module?

-# Character: 4/9.
-So-so.
+# Character: 3/9.
 What else did you expect from a novelette with the first-person perspective of a Murderbot?
 At least it depicts the feelings of Murderbot well.

 # Plot: 3/9.
-So-so and tedious, yet at least it's a story with a conflict.
+Tedious, yet at least it's a story with a conflict.
 Murderbot presumed that Asa accidentally bumped into Sekai and knocked her off the platform.
 (But is this true?
 Since Elane who was very concerned with Sekai had seemed to have a tiff with Sekai at first.)

 At first Murderbot didn't rescue her because it's not part of its duty.
 However it changed its mind upon thinking about a similar scene in its ongoing media.